This Roasted Roots and Squash Kale-Quinoa Salad is as equally suited for family gatherings as it is for mason-jar lunch salads.

 Pops of color make me happy, whether it’s a bright yellow pillow, a pink scarf, or purple blackberries on peanut butter toast.
 And colors are especially needed this time of year in New England when the trees are bare, the sidewalks spotted with brown snow, and the cars all look grayish.

-From the much-loved sweet potato to the less well-known rutabaga to the colorful beet, this salad has a place for them all.
+From the much-loved sweet potato to the less well-known rutabaga to the colorful beet, this Roasted Roots and Squash Salad has a place for them all.
 It also features delicata squash, which I love because it requires no peeling!
 That’s right, you can leave its pretty shape intact and just eat the skin!

 But back to my salad.
-It basically doesn’t get much healthier–or color packed–than this.
+It basically doesn’t get much more nourishing–or color packed–than this.
 And not to worry, it tastes pretty terrific as well.